-I am sure you have seen our post on Facebook about which stain is harder to remove.
+I am sure you have seen our post on Facebook about which stain is harder to remove from carpet.
 Here are your answers and we hope you enjoy!

 Coffee stains are easiest to remove, especially if most of the liquid is blotted up immediately.
 It is an added bonus if your carpet has a protector on it to ensure it does not penetrate the fibers (as long as the coffee is not hot, which can melt the protective layer).
 Carpet fibers have dye sites that allow stains to penetrate the fibers and become permanent.
 The purpose of adding carpet protector is to fill those dye sites, preventing permanent stain penetration and promoting easier removal.

 Red stains can be tricky to get out of carpet.
 It all depends on whether the red color is organic.
 What does that mean?
 It means that a red stain from red wine is created by an organic component.
 It contains no dyes to create the color, therefore making it easier to remove.
 Red stains from soft drinks, Kool-Aid products, or anything containing red #40, which is a food dye additive and a synthetic chemical, makes it more difficult to extract.
 It is best to immediately blot –not scrub- the liquid with a white before drying for best results.

 Pet stains are in fact difficult to remove.
 A common issue with pet stains is that the stain appears clean; however, it is still visible on the backing of the carpet.
 If enough saturation occurs, pet urine will penetrate to the carpet pad and subfloor.
 This will cause odor to linger, which requires a processed called pet decontamination.
 There are different categories to determine how contaminated your carpet may be.
 Below is an explanation of each.